signalfx/splunk-otel-ruby/docs/instrumenting-rails.md

 bundle add opentelemetry-instrumentation-rails --version "~> 0.24"
 ```

-Configure OpenTelemetry to use all available instrumentation libraries using the
+Configure OpenTelemetry to use all available instrumentation libraries by adding the
 `Splunk::Otel` module from `splunk/otel` and `use_all()` method:

 ``` ruby